awsdocs/ec2-image-builder-user-guide/doc_source/manage-component-parameters.md

 #### [ Linux ]

 **Create a YAML component document**
-Use your favorite file editing tool to create a file named `hello-world-test.yaml`, that has the following content:
+Use a file editing tool to create a file named `hello-world-test.yaml`\.
+Include the following content:

 ```
 # Document Start